Allergies are no fun but they can be a useful device in fiction.

 "He was killed with the previously unknown allergy to a X!"

-- In the last book of the Empire of the Ants trilogy, the protagonist's uncle dies near the secret base because he turns out allergic to their sedative.
+- In the last book of the Empire of the Ants trilogy, the protagonist's uncle dies near the secret base because he turns out to be allergic to their sedative.

 - Black Widow.
 Black Widow Catharine Petersen marries men and murders them by giving them a substance to which they have a lethal allergy.